Timmy8/business_manager_V1_1/README.md

 # Business Manager V1.1

-Business Manager is a comprehensive solution for managing business processes, including an API service, a user interface, and a Telegram bot for integration.
+**Business Manager** - is an all-in-one solution designed to streamline business processes with an intuitive API service, an interactive user interface, and a versatile notification service.
- > **Note:** Telegram bot is not available in the open version
+Built for integration and efficiency, it empowers teams to manage operations seamlessly, stay connected through timely alerts, and optimize workflows across various functions.

 # Table of Contents
 - [Project Structure](#project-structure)